jessnjerome/adam-blog/_posts/2017-08-04-directions.markdown

 in Terminal 2.
 This leaves every 20/30 mins and takes about 80 mins to get to Oxford.
 Please see the [Airline website](https://airline.oxfordbus.co.uk/timetables/airline-heathrow) for further information.
-Similar services bus run from Gatwick, Luton and Stanstead but Heathrow is by far the easiest.
+Similar services bus run from Gatwick, Luton and Stansted but Heathrow is by far the easiest.

 If flying into Birmingham, you can get the train from the airport to Oxford Station.
 This takes about and 1 hour.
 Please see the [National Rail website](http://www.nationalrail.co.uk)